Furniture

 Pope Biedermeier, symbol of the middle class

-The name of the style comes from a caricature of the time, "Papa Biedermeier", which symbolizes the comfort of the middle class.
-It is the period when family life and activities are intertwined with passions.
-New pieces appear in the house: the letter-writing desk, the secretaire-style wardrobe and the piano - the centrepiece of cultural gatherings.
-Around the piano, poems were recited, discussions were held, music was played and dancing took place.
+The name of the style comes from a caricature of the time, "Papa Biedermeier", which symbolizes middle-class comfort.
+It's a time when family life and activities are intertwined with passions.
+New pieces appear in the house: the letter writing desk, the secretaire and the piano - the centerpiece of cultural gatherings.
+Around the latter, poems were recited, discussions were held, music was played and dancing was organized.

-Biedermeier furniture derives mainly from Napoleon's French Empire style, to which it softens the rigidity and makes it more realistic, and from the Directoire, to which it adds extra weight, transforming delicacy into durability.
-Instead of mahogany, brought from the colonies and more expensive because of taxes, local woods are used, such as cherryhair, frasin and oak tree.
-Wood is left natural or light colours are used.
-Sometimes colours imitating mahogany are used, which are applied to cherry wood or hair.
+Biedermeier furniture derives mainly from Napoleon's French Empire style, to which it softens the stiffness and makes it more realistic, and from the Directoire, to which it adds extra weight, turning delicacy into durability.
+Instead of mahogany, brought from the colonies and much more expensive because of taxes, local woods such as cherryhair, frasin and oak tree.
+The wood is left natural or light colors are used.
+Sometimes colors imitating mahogany are used, which are applied on cherry wood or hairs.
 Metal ornaments are avoided, the style is simple and elegant.

 biedermeier exhibition museum bedzin poland